-Trying to push your palm down, say Barbara and Allan Pease, is typical of the overbearing person.
-Allan and Barbara Pease do a fantastic job in explaining a few practical move to avoid accepting the submissive position.
-A simple one is the Double Hander: putting your second hand on top of his, grab his wrist as a last resort or, for another genius technique, look at the pictures here.
+Trying to push your palm down, say, Barbara and Allan Pease, is typical of the overbearing person.
+Allan and Barbara Pease do a fantastic job of explaining a few practical moves to avoid accepting the submissive position.
+A simple one is the Double Hander: putting your second hand on top of his, grabbing his wrist as a last resort, or, for another genius technique, look at the pictures here.

-There are a few situations when the power player goes well beyond turning your hand down and crushes your bones or start pulling you in to show pure physical dominance.
-I wrote an article here based on a couple real life experiences: how to disarm an alpha male handshake.
+There are a few situations when the power play goes well beyond turning your hand down and crushing your bones or starts pulling you in to show pure physical dominance.
+I wrote an article here based on a couple of real-life experiences: how to disarm an alpha male handshake.

-Indeed the Doubler Hander, say Barbara and Allan Pease, is a miniature hug and should only be used when a hug would also be acceptable.
+Indeed the Doubler Hander, says Barbara and Allan Pease, is a miniature hug and should only be used when a hug would also be acceptable.